Italian Subjunctive (Part 3): Speak Italian!

 We don’t need to have better days,

-instead, we need people who make our days better!
+instead, people who make our days better!

 Phrases Used to Express Feelings with “Che” and the Italian Subjunctive Mood